uyuni-project/sumaform/README_ADVANCED.md

 This will create a network named `private`, with your prefix in front of the name (e.g. `prefix-private`).

-You may use that additional network to test SUSE Manager for Retail with the test suite or manually.
+You may use that additional network to test Cobbler or SUSE Manager for Retail with the test suite or manually.

 For each VM, you can decide whether it connects to the base network and/or to the additional network by specifying: